chrsti3m/catfish/README.md

 # Cat Fish

-A 2D mobile fishing game built with Flutter and the Flame engine — an academic project that broke from the usual web-based e-commerce mold.
+A 2D mobile fishing game built with Flutter and the Flame engine.

 ## About